Bricktech2000/Website/website/public/Notification-System/index.md

 ## Turning Notifications On

 It is very simple to activate notifications for this website.
-On the {home page: ../../}, under /Recent Projects/, there is a toggle called /Receive Notifications/.
+On the [home page](../../), under _Recent Projects_, there is a toggle called _Receive Notifications_.
 If you wish to receive a notification every time a new post is published, simply turn it on!
 As a bonus, here is a copy of this button if you do not fancy visiting the home page to do so:
-`<<<yield include('../../body/partial/subscribe.html')>>>`
+TODO `<<<yield include('../../body/partial/subscribe.html')>>>`

 #code